Examples of these conditions which bisphosphonates can help treat are:

 - If you are taking a once-a-month bisphosphonate and you are due to take your next tablet in more than seven days then take the tablet when you remember (in the morning).
 Do not take two tablets within the same week.

 Regular dental check-ups

 You must tell your dentist if you are taking a bisphosphonate.
 You will need to have regular dental check-ups.
-This is because there is a very small chance that you will get osteonecrosis of the jaw.
-This condition is when the jaw bone does not receive enough blood and the bone starts to weaken and die.
+Also it is advisable to have a dental check-up before starting a bisphosphonate.
+This is because there is a very small chance that you will get a condition called osteonecrosis of the jaw.
+In this rare condition the jawbone does not receive enough blood and the bone starts to weaken and die.
 It is usually painful, but not always.
-In most people, this goes away after you have stopped taking your medicine.
+In most people, this goes away after they have stopped taking their medicine.

 Heartburn or difficulty swallowing

 Bisphosphonates can sometimes cause difficulty swallowing, pain when you swallow, chest pain, or new/worsened heartburn.
 You must stop taking the bisphosphonate and speak with your doctor if you have any of these problems.
 Your doctor may consider prescribing a different bisphosphonate or a different type of medicine to help prevent broken bones (fractures).